apache/buildstream/doc/source/install.rst

 * PyGObject introspection bindings
 * psutil python library (so you don't have to install GCC and python-devel to build it yourself)

+If you intend to push built artifacts to a remote artifact server, which requires special permissions, you will also need:

+* ssh

 Installing from source (recommended)
 ------------------------------------